avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 There is there is only one lineage of *V. cholerae* which causes pandemic/epidemic cholera at present.
 This lineage is known as the **'7PET'** lineage.
 The 7PET lineage is an extremely infectious and virulent lineage of *V. cholerae*, which produces cholera toxin.
-Since it arose in the 1960s, 7PET appears to have evolved to become a human pathogen (`Feng et al 2008`_, `Chun et al 2009`_, `Hu et al 2016`_, `Mutreja & Dougan 2020`_).
+7PET appears to have evolved to become a human pathogen (`Feng et al 2008`_, `Chun et al 2009`_, `Hu et al 2016`_, `Mutreja & Dougan 2020`_).

 There are many other non-pandemic/non-epidemic lineages of *V. cholerae* found around the world that do not cause pandemic/epidemic